ComputaCo/computatrum-nn/README.md

 ## Objections

-**"You're inciting the third AI-winter by boasting about 'an AI that can program itself'."** Computatrum demonstrates remarkable performance across a broad variety of tasks and skills including self-programming.
-Some may misinterpret this ability with the precept that it can continually optimize itself and humans are done driving ML evolution.
-These people will be dissapointed by the fact that the only thing that is driving evolution is the human mind, but I cannot make them believe otherwise until after they see computatrum's shortcomings themselves.

 **"You shouldn't give AI unrestrained internet access."** Surfing the Internet presents many risks to and from all intelligences (human and artificial).
 However we humans press forward understanding that benefits outweigh the risks.
-Computatrum is trained under careful supervision, and its companion site computatrum.io allows the entire Internet community to observe and vote to shutdown public running computatra.
+Computatrum wil be trained under careful supervision, and its companion site computatrum.io will allow the entire Internet community to observe and vote to shutdown public running computatra.

 **"Letting an AI autonomously program itself is a bad idea."** Stop watching science fiction and start watching reality.
 (Actually, I only typed "Stop watching science fiction" and copilot suggested the rest.
 LOL) It takes a lot of effort to steer AI in *any* direction -- including malevolent ones.

-**"Developing human-like artificial intelligence; that's playing God!"** Computatrum is infinitely times less intelligent than humans.
-It's just a computer program.
-You are still very special.